Treatment for psychosis involves a combination of antipsychotic medicines, psychological therapies and social support.

 Treatment for psychosis will vary, depending on the underlying cause.
 You'll receive specific treatment if you've been diagnosed with an underlying mental health condition as well.

 For example, treatment for bipolar disorder uses a variety of medications, which could include antipsychotics to treat symptoms of mania, lithium and anticonvulsants to help stabilise mood, as well as psychological therapy, such as cognitive behavioural therapy (CBT).

 Treatement for schizophrenia usually involves a combination of antipsychotic medication and social support.
 CBT or another type of psychotherapy called family therapy are also often used.

 Psychosis related to drug or alcohol intoxication or withdrawal may only require a short course of antipsychotics or tranquilisers (which have a calming effect).
 Referral to an addiction counsellor may then be recommended.

 Antipsychotic medicines, also known as neuroleptics, are usually recommended as the first treatment for psychosis.
-Antipsychotics work by blocking the effect of dopamine (a chemical that transmits messages in the brain).
-However, they are not suitable or effective for everyone as side effects can affect people differently.
+They work by blocking the effect of dopamine (a chemical that transmits messages in the brain).
+However, they're not suitable or effective for everyone because side effects can affect people differently.

 Antipsychotics can usually reduce feelings of anxiety or aggression within a few hours of use, but they may take several days or weeks to reduce other psychotic symptoms, such as hallucinations or delusional thoughts.

 Depending on the underlying cause of your psychosis, you may only need to take antipsychotics until your psychosis subsides.
 However, if you have a condition such as schizophrenia or bipolar disorder, you may need to take antipsychotics on a long-term basis to prevent further episodes of psychosis.

 Both typical and atypical antipsychotics have side effects, although not everyone will experience them and their severity will differ from person to person.